-Nothing quite kills a nice sex afterglow like the stab of fear slicing through your guts when you realize, "Oh sh*t.
-I definitely forgot to take the pill today."
-When this happens, most of us with uteruses have the same method for how to not get pregnant: leaping out of bed and hauling ourselves to the internet to perform a panicked search.
-It's easy, in this stressed-out state, to come across message boards and forums posting worst-case scenarios.
-Before too long, we're worrying about how we are going to raise a child in our freshman dorm room.
+Nothing quite kills a nice sex afterglow like the stab of fear slicing through you when you realize you forgot to take your birth control or use protection and your partner came inside you.
+When this happens, you might freak out about how to not get pregnant.
+It's easy to jump online for advice and come across message boards or forums posting worst-case scenarios about unwanted pregnancies.
+Before too long, you might be worrying about how you’re going to raise a child in your freshman dorm room.

 If you’re not ready for (or don’t even want) kids and didn’t use protection during sex, Jessica O’Reilly, Ph.D., host of the @SexWithDrJess podcast, says, “You have several options, and accessibility depends on where you’re located.”
 There are medical solutions that help address the issue of an accidental or unwanted pregnancy before it even happens.
 However, none of these methods are proven to work 100% of the time without fail.

 As you read on, keep in mind that these are just a few options available to you and that you should consult your doctor before making any type of medical decision.
 Do your research to determine whether these methods may work for you, and talk to your doctor about more reliable forms of contraception to save yourself the fear and anxiety of this happening again in the future.